nehalsoni23/Model-Predictive-Control/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

-You can find detailed write up for the project [here] (./WRITE-UP.md).
+You can find detailed write up for the project [here](./WRITE-UP.md).